 As a five-time honoree, leading international eDiscovery services provider Advanced Discovery joins the Inc. 5000 “Honor Roll” Leading international eDiscovery and litigation services provider Advanced Discovery today announced its fifth consecutive naming to the annual Inc. 5000 list of the fastest-growing private companies.
 As a five-time honoree, Advanced Discovery is proud to have joined the Inc. 5000 “Honor Roll” with phenomenal three-year growth of 117%.
 The Inc. 5000 is a list of the fastest-growing private companies in the nation.
 Started … Continue reading

 New service provides high-quality, high-efficiency document review in a high-security environment International litigation services provider Millnet, an Advanced Discovery company, today announced the public launch of its new managed document review service, making its eDiscovery offering truly end-to-end.
 Already in operation with select clients for months, the service is now being made available to everyone.
 The service is built on their Best in Service Relativity environment, and enhanced by Millnet and Advanced Discovery’s custom Relativity extensions.
 Millnet’s deep bench of … Continue reading

-In Part 4, we reviewed the process of conducting an organizational self-assessment to quantify eDiscovery needs and evaluate available solutions.
-In this Part, we turn our attention to the first of the four categories of key factors for organizational self-assessment: legal factors.
-Legal factors, in this context, refers to the specifics of the organization’s litigation or investigation portfolio.
-That portfolio will vary widely from organization to organization, and it will provide the most important set of factors for determining eDiscovery needs and assessing the suitability of potential solutions for your organization.
-Legal factors are assessed through . . .
+In Part 5, we reviewed the key legal factors that must be considered as part of an organizational self-assessment of eDiscovery needs and solutions.
+In this Part, we turn our attention to the second of the four categories of key factors for organizational self-assessment: technology factors.
+Technology factors, in this context, refers to an organization’s overall technology resources, sophistication, and comfort level.
+The specifics of this will vary widely from organization to organization, and are the second most important set of factors for determining eDiscovery needs and assessing the suitability of potential solutions for your organization.
+Like legal factors, technology factors are assessed through . . .